 Within a section of this portion, you will have to demonstrate your skills to identify sentence equivalence, in which you can identify sentence structure and word selection.
 During this portion of the GRE general test, multiple-choice questions can have a simple one-answer response or various answers to a single question.

 During the quantitative reasoning section, test-takers will have access to an on-screen calculator if taking a computer-based exam—examinees taking a test on paper with a physical calculator to assist in their problem-solving.
 There are 20 questions per section, each one lasting 35 minutes.
 At any point within a section of the math portion, you will have to analyze data charts where a series of multiple selection questions will follow as a set.

 In this section of the exam, you may get more verbal reasoning, quantitative question types.
 This unscored section of the GRE general test can take place at any point within the test.
-Which means the test structure you prepared more could potentially be thrown off.
+This means the test structure you prepared more could potentially be thrown off.
 Overall, it is mainly important to try your very best in all aspects of the test as you know where within a section or what point the research questions could occur.